AlessioCampanelli/enel-demo/README.md

 - viewModel, Repository, with `Stacked` package that has: View - ViewModel - Services- A complete description here: https://pub.dev/packages/stacked

+## Environments (flavors)

+use 'flutter run --flavor dev' or 'stg' or 'prod'

-## Mock Server
+## Mock Local Server

-- install Mockoon
+- install Mockoon (available here: https://mockoon.com/)
-- go to `mock` folder and copy the json response you find
+- go to `lib/mocks` folder and copy the json response you find in mockoon
+- run with `--flavor dev`

 ## Re Generate Serialization Models (using json_serializable)